dialogflow/dialogflow-fulfillment-nodejs/README.md

 * If you find any issues, please open a bug on [GitHub](https://github.com/dialogflow/dialogflow-fulfillment-nodejs/issues).
 * Questions are answered on [StackOverflow](https://stackoverflow.com/questions/tagged/dialogflow).
 * Known Issues/Limitations
-    * No SSML support
-    * No support for follow up events (follow up event docs: [v1](https://dialogflow.com/docs/fulfillment#requirements), [v2](https://dialogflow.com/docs/reference/api-v2/rest/v2beta1/WebhookResponse))
-    * No checking for if a certain combination of response is incompatible with certain platforms (i.e. multiple cards are not support in a single Actions on Google Response)
+    * No verification for platforms-specific incompatible response combinations (i.e. multiple cards are not supported in a single Actions on Google response)

 ## How to make contributions?